 G Bangkok (G.O.D.) – After DJ Station closes, make your way to this late-night spot to dance with shirtless guys until the sun comes up.
 The venue has a small stage, dance floor, DJ and bar on each of its three floors.
 If you make it in earlier, there’s a drag show at midnight.

-Fake Club The Next Gen – An alternative to DJ Station, this club has a large stage and dance floor with a young, trendy, and mostly Asian crowd.
+Fake Club The Next Gen – an alternative to DJ Station, this club has a large stage and dance floor with a young, trendy, and mostly Asian crowd.
 It’s busiest on the weekends.
 Stop by Fake Cafe next door for a more relaxed bar and restaurant vibe.

 G-Spot Theme Party – (monthly) – taking place on the first Saturday of the month at Vertigo TOO at the Banyan Tree, this is the hottest gay Saturday night in Bangkok complete with drag shows, games, costume contest and prizes.